Lock Up (2020 film)

-Lock Up is a 2020 Indian Tamil-language mystery thriller film written and directed by SG Charles in his directorial debut and produced by Nithin Sathya.
-The film stars Vaibhav, Vani Bhojan, Venkat Prabhu, and Poorna, while Easwari Rao and Mime Gopi play supporting roles.
+Lock Up is a 2020 Indian Tamil-language action thriller film written and directed by SG Charles in his directorial debut and produced by Nithin Sathya.
+The film stars Vaibhav, Venkat Prabhu, Vani Bhojan, and Poorna, while Easwari Rao and Mime Gopi play supporting roles.
 It was released on 14 August on ZEE5.

 Plot

-Ilavarasi, a police inspector, sets out to investigate the murder of a fellow colleague.
+Ilavarasi, a police inspector, sets out to investigate the murder of a colleague.
 However, the evidence appears to be fabricated and suggests involvement of someone from her own department.